Niminem/Neel/README.md

 * automatic routes
 * automatic type conversions (from JSON to each proc’s param types)
 * simple interface for backend/frontend communication
-... this is just the beginning!
+* cross-platform (physically tested on Mac, Windows, and Linux) ... this is just the beginning!

 Neel is inspired by [Eel](https://github.com/samuelhwilliams/Eel), the Python library equivalent.